Global Health Outreach Projects

 I'm not studying health or science, can I still apply?

-Do students receive funding?
+Do the selected students receive funding?

 Yes!
 Students awarded the Editor-in-Chief positions with the McGill Journal of Global Health or the Perspective on Global Health will receive a stipend of $2,000 CAD.
-The student selected for the Pulitzer Center Reporting Fellowship will receive a stipend of $3,000 USD.

 Will my participation in the Global Health Outreach Projects program show up on my transcript?